SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/README.md

 Post any questions, issues or bugs on the [GitHub repository](https://github.com/SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/issues).
 They would also be helpful to other users.
 Or simply drop an email at (dshwljyoti@gmail.com) or (sg927357@gmail.com) if you have any questions.

-## Citation

-If you use our tool in your research, please cite the following paper:</br>
-"[Comprehensive evaluation of plant transcription factor binding sites discovery tools]",<br/>
-Briefings in Bioinformatics.